Cardinal-Cryptography/aleph-node/contracts/README.md

 - Tokens are continuously minted at the end of each iteration
 - Players are rewarded for playing, with the ultimate goal of being the Pressiah (the last person to click the button)
 - Reward rules:
-  - If you’re not ThePressiah, you get _k_ tokens if you pressed the button as the _k-th_ person in a row.
+  - If you're not ThePressiah, you get _k_ tokens if you pressed the button as the _k-th_ person in a row.
   - ThePressiah gets 20% of the total reward pool.

 # Development